-Solution for the both the LR S&S-30 and the MB S&S-30:
+Solution C (for the both the LR S&S-30 and the MB S&S-30):

-- The agency reports 15 for the Number of Primary Security Personnel. - The agency reports 2.5 for the Number of Secondary Personnel. - The agency selects Dedicated Transit Police Force for the primary configuration. - The agency selects Off-Duty Police Officers for the secondary configuration.
+- The agency reports 15 for the "Number of Primary Security Personnel." - The agency selects "Dedicated Transit Police Force" for the primary configuration. - The agency reports 2.5 for the "Number of Secondary Personnel." - The agency selects "Off-Duty Police Officers" for the secondary configuration.